accdavlo/HighOrderODESolvers/possible_projects.md

 ## ODE solvers and time performances for generative models -> Guglielmo Padula

-## Relaxation ADER/DeC applications on Burgers smooth -> Dario Coscia
+## Relaxation ADER/DeC applications on Burgers smooth -> Dario Coscia/Rashid Ashraf

 Study the discretization of the (in)viscid Burgers' equation